 This 20Pk SPECIAL is only $69.95 (plus fixed postage) & this will provide you with enough patches for 20 Days treatment.

 Don’t forget to you can visit our Facebook page by clicking the link bellow & then click the LIKE button to reveal a special coupon code for a further saving.

 The patches are worn during the night and discarded in the morning (single use).
 Usually one patch is worn each night (approx 8-10hrs) over the affected area, although more than one may be worn if required.

 It is impossible to know honestly how many patches you shall need as everybody’s condition is different.
 Some of our customers find total relief from 1 or 2 boxes of 10 packs and we also do have several customers with chronic conditions that use the patches for temporary pain relief on a need to basis as they have underlying conditions that continue to cause flare-ups’.

 A Baker’s Cyst is a type of Bursitis found behind or about the knee joint and is categorized as a soft tissue injury and is the condition which results when the bursa sac in this area becomes inflamed.
-This could happen because of a variety of reasons like; a repetitive injury, a sudden impact injury, sporting injury or as a result of an underlying inflammatory condition such as osteoarthritis.
+This could happen because of a variety of reasons like; a repetitive injury, a sudden impact injury, sporting injury or as a result of an underlying inflammatory condition.